 PRESSURE TEMPERATURE RELIEF AND COLD WATER EXPANSION VALVES

-A cold water expansion valve or pressure relief valve is a safety valve on all storage hot water systems.
+A cold water expansion valves or pressure relief valve is a safety valve on all storage hot water systems.
 They are designed to relieve excessive pressure caused by the heating of water inside the cylinder.
 They come in two main types, a pressure temperature relief valve (hot water relief valve) which is installed directly into the hot water system, and a cold water expansion valve (cold water relief valve) which is installed on the water inlet valve assembly or before the hot water system.

 Cold water expansion valves are set at a lower pressure than pressure temperature relief valves, which may explain why a cold water expansion valve is ‘dripping’ more than the pressure temperature relief valve.